lw8192/Red-Team-Dev/Python/Coding_Interview.md

     list[start:stop]     #stop not included
     list[:4]     #start at beginning, print everything up to (not including) the 4th index list[1:]     #print list starting from index 1
+    n[::-1]  #start at the end; count down to the beginning, stepping backwards one step at a time
+    n[::3]   #beginning to end, increment by 3
+    n[2:10:3]  # start at 2, go upto 10, count by 3
+    n[4:0:-2]  #start at 4, go down to 0, decrement by 2
 Square matrix:

     1 2 3